 8-22-11 Firelane #1 955′ elevation gain, 4 miles RT

 Near the bottom, Firelane 1 jags right and joins an open area cleared beneath the power lines.
-Forest shadows and slugs fall away and bright sunlight suddenly illuminates birds and butterflies darting around large Blue Elderberry bushes.
+Forest shadows and slugs fall away and bright sunlight suddenly highlights birds and butterflies darting around large Blue Elderberry bushes.
 The berries are edible and one of these days I’m going to work up the courage to try them.
 In the meantime, I’m very happy with the blackberry harvest….

 At a high point beneath the power line, there’s an expansive view of the miasma of buildings and docks along the Columbia River as well as distant Mt.
 St. Helens, Mt.
 Rainier, and Mt.
 Adams.
 You can even catch a glimpse of a few downtown skyscrapers.
-They’re all majestic but I’m more enamored of beautiful things closer to the ground, like cute garter snakes.
+They’re all majestic but I’m more enamored of naturally beautiful things closer to the ground, like cute garter snakes.

 8-18-11 Firelane #3 480′ elevation gain, 2 miles RT